GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 <small>From Tonn, M.K., Thomas, P., Barahona, M. et al. Stochastic modelling reveals mechanisms of metabolic heterogeneity. *Commun Biol* **2**, 108 (2019). <https://doi.org/10.1038/s42003-019-0347-0>.
 Example of a discrete and stochastic model.
 The model depicts the expression of one gene, which produces an enzyme involved in a metabolic reaction. </small>

 Each type of model has its own advantages and drawbacks.
-In this workshop, we will be focusing on the discrete and stochastic class of models.
-It explicitly accounts for the stochastic noise inherent to biological systems; it is a good option to simulate GRNs as some of the regulatory molecules might be present in small numbers; but the computational burden restrict the simulations to models of GRNs of small size.
 The following graph by [Kalerbach *et al.*, 2008](https://doi.org/10.1038/nrm2503) provides a good overview of the main differences between different classes of GRN models.

 ![Summary of the main differences between different classes of GRN models](./images/diff_types_models_kalerbach.png)

 <small>From Karlebach, G., Shamir, R. Modelling and analysis of gene regulatory networks. *Nat Rev Mol Cell Biol 9*, 770--780 (2008). <https://doi.org/10.1038/nrm2503>.</small>

-A computational model of GRN is generally comprised of 3 components:

--   A graph representing the regulatory interactions between the genes;

--   A set of rules to convert the regulatory interactions into a mathematical or statistical model;

--   A set of kinetic parameters that specify the rate of the different reactions in the model.

-We will come back to the second point in a later section.
+In this workshop, we will be focusing on the discrete and stochastic class of models.
+It explicitly accounts for the stochastic noise inherent to biological systems; it is a good option to simulate GRNs as some of the regulatory molecules might be present in small numbers; but the computational burden restrict the simulations to models of GRNs of small size.
+In the next section, you will learn more about how to simulate expression data from stochastic models using the Stochastic Simulation Algorithm.

+### A (brief) introduction to the Stochastic Simulation Algorithm

+*Some content*

 ### Tools to simulate GRNs

 While it is possible to develop "by hand" your own model to simulate the expression of genes for a specific GRN, a number of simulators have been developed, each with its own goals, choice of programming language, and modelling assumptions.
-A few examples are mentioned below:
+A few examples are mentioned below.
+Note that existing tools generally focus on the simulation of transcription regulatory networks, i.e. only regulation of transcription is accounted for.

-*Mention a few of the maintstream tools for GRN simulation*

-In this workshop, we will use the `sismonr` R package.

-## A (brief) introduction to the Stochastic Simulation Algorithm

-*Some content*
+**GeneNetWeaver**: [GeneNetWeaver](http://gnw.sourceforge.net/) ([Schaffter et al., 2011](https://doi.org/10.1093/bioinformatics/btr373)) is a Java-implemented software for GRN generation and simulation.
+Users can either provide their own network graph, or sample small regulatory network from two possible experimentally derived transcriptional networks (reconstructed respectively from E. coli and S. cerevisiae).
+A deterministic or semi-stochastic model is used to represent the expression of genes and transcription regulations between the genes.
+The model is then used to simulate time-course RNA and proteins normalised concentration.
+In addition, it is possible to simulate data for different types of network perturbation, e.g. gene knockouts or knockdowns.

+**CaiNet**: [CaiNet](https://gitlab.com/GebhardtLab/cainet) ([Hettich et al., 2021](https://doi.org/10.1101/872374)) is a Matlab/C++-based interactive tool to construct and simulate GRNs.
+The user can design in the GUI its own transcription regulatory network, which can include external input signal,  homo- and heterodimerisation, and enzyme-aided metabolic reactions.
+A model is then constructed, using a mix of probabilistic and deterministic equations.
+The simulations are sped-up by simulating individually each gene for short time-steps, then synchronising the different gene expression levels across the entire system.
+In addition, CaiNet offers a module for the inference of GRN topology and parameters from steady-state gene expression data.

+**MeSCoT**: [MeSCoT](https://genetics.ghpc.au.dk/vimi/mescot/) ([Milkevych *et al.*, 2021](https://doi.org/10.1093/g3journal/jkab133)) is a tool for generating and simulating GRNs impacted by genetic mutations and resulting quantitative phenotypes.
+This is particularly interesting for people working on QTL mapping or GWAS analyses for example.
+They use stochastic differential equations with time delay to construct the model.

+In this workshop, we will use the [sismonr](https://github.com/oliviaAB/sismonr) R package. sismonr generates GRNs that include protein-coding and non-coding genes, and models different types of expression regulation, such as regulation of transcription, translation, RNA or protein decay, and post-translational modifications. sismonr constructs a stochastic model to simulate the abundance of RNAs and proteins in the system over time.

 ---